Javier Saviola: Málaga

 In the last hours of the 2012–13 summer transfer window, Saviola agreed on a move to Málaga.
 He played 45 minutes in his first appearance, a 1–0 win at Real Zaragoza on 1 September.

 On 15 September 2012, Saviola scored once and provided one assist in a 3−1 home win against Levante.
 He continued with his streak the following game, Málaga's first-ever in the Champions League group stage, netting in a 3–0 home win over Zenit Saint Petersburg.

 Olympiacos

 On 25 July 2013, Saviola signed a two-year contract with Greek champions Olympiacos.
-He scored his first goal in the Superleague on 25 August, coming on at half-time and helping his team come from behind to win 2–1 at home to Atromitos On 10 December, he netted a brace – and also missed a penalty – in a 3–1 success over Anderlecht also at the Karaiskakis Stadium in the group stage's last round, which helped the Piraeus team finish second and qualify at the expense of former side Benfica.
+He scored his first goal in the Super League on 25 August, coming on at half-time and helping his team come from behind to win 2–1 at home to Atromitos On 10 December, he netted a brace – and also missed a penalty – in a 3–1 success over Anderlecht also at the Karaiskakis Stadium in the group stage's last round, which helped the Piraeus team finish second and qualify at the expense of former side Benfica.